arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 - Correctly classified "glassbreak" events: 94.4 %
 - Correctly classified "unknown" samples: 100 %

-Misclassifications mainly happened for short-duration glass-breaking sounds, suggesting the need for additional data or refinement of the processing pipeline to improve robustness.
+Misclassifications could have happened for short-duration glass-breaking sounds, suggesting the need for additional data or refinement of the processing pipeline to improve robustness.
 Regular updates to the dataset with new samples can address such limitations and improve performance.

 ***The model performance can be affected if the application is implemented in a very different environment than the one used for training.
 It is recommended that the datasets be provided with new samples and the model be retrained for a new and upgraded deployment.***

-For a new model deployment, use the [Syntiant® uploader](assets/Syntiant_Uploader.zip) and replace the `ei_model.synpkg`, which you can find inside the downloaded folder with yours.

 ## Deployment